 Checkpoints are rigorous questions that challenge students to apply their knowledge from multiple concepts at once.
 They help educators identify students’ specific knowledge gaps, and then point to the exact foundational skills to work on to close them.

-Checkpoint skills are now available for 8th grade math, Algebra 1, and Geometry, covering Common Core and most state standards.
-They’re easy to find, too.
-Each one is labeled with “Checkpoint” in the name and has a blue flag icon.
+Checkpoints are available for 8th grade math, Algebra 1, and Geometry, covering Common Core and most state standards.
+They’re easy to find, too!
+Head to the grade-level landing pages (8th grade math, Algebra 1, and Geometry) and look for “Checkpoint” in the skill’s name and the blue flag next to it.

-You can incorporate checkpoint skills into your instruction in a variety of ways.
-Assign them at the end of a unit or in the spring ahead of state exams.
+You can incorporate Checkpoints into your instruction in a variety of ways.
+Assign them throughout the year at the end of units or in the spring ahead of state assessments.

-Have your students answer at least 6-10 questions in a checkpoint skill to get started.
-This gives IXL enough data to provide meaningful insights on a student’s readiness for the standard/s covered by that skill.
+Have your students answer at least 6-10 questions in a Checkpoint to get started.
+This gives IXL enough data to provide meaningful insights on a student’s understanding of the concepts and standard/s covered by that skill.

 After answering 6-10 questions, students can aim to reach proficiency (a SmartScore of 80) if they feel ready, or pause and work on their recommended foundational skills.

-Learn more about how checkpoint skills can help you assess and address standards readiness in our full implementation guide.
+Learn more about how Checkpoints can help you assess and address standards readiness in our full implementation guide.